dotnet/docs-aspire/docs/get-started/add-aspire-existing-app.md

 ### Create a service defaults project

-Next, create a new [_service defaults_ project](../fundamentals/service-defaults.md) from the available .NET Aspire templates using the following .NET CLI command:
+After the app host project is created, you need to create a new _service defaults_ project.
+To create a new [_service defaults_ project](../fundamentals/service-defaults.md) from the available .NET Aspire templates, use the following .NET CLI command:

 ```dotnetcli
 dotnet new aspire-servicedefaults -o eShopLite.ServiceDefaults